nelhage/blog.nelhage.com/content/draft/ackermann.md

 [^why-lex]: It turns out this isn't a special case or even a separate rule; the lexicographic ordering rule falls out directly from the "strictly decreasing" rule and [currying][currying].
-Recall that we can treat two-argument functions as nested single-argument functions, where we pass one argument, and receive back a function which accepts our second argument. e.g this `add` function:
+Recall that we can treat two-argument functions as nested single-argument functions, where we pass one argument, and receive back a function which accepts our second argument. e.g this two-argument function:

     ```haskell
     f x y = BODY
     ```

-    is essentially just sugar for the nested:
+    is just sugar for the nested:

     ```haskell
     f x =